liip/wp-tyk-dev-portal/README.md

 License: MIT
 License URI: https://opensource.org/licenses/MIT

+## ⚠️ Deprecated – Not Maintained ⚠️

+This project is no longer maintained and will not receive any further updates.
+It is being archived for reference purposes.

 Integrates a developer portal of a Tyk API Gateway in your WordPress site

 ## Description